-As someone who has owned SUVs for the past 15 years that did not get super great gas mileage, I’ve learned a few ways to save money on gas and how to be more efficient with my driving.
+As someone who has owned SUVs for the past 15 years and got less than great gas mileage, I’ve learned a few ways to save money on gas and how to be more efficient with my driving.

 Saving Money on Gas Starts At The Gas Station

 Save money every time you stop at the pump.
 I have been paying 12 to 25 cents less per gallon than the price listed on the sign at local gas stations with the GetUpside app.
 The app has been growing extremely fast with over 26,000 partnership gas stations and convenience stores with more added every month.

 After installing the app and creating an account, saving money is as simple as opening the app when you need gas and seeing which nearby stations are offering the biggest cash rebates and the lowest prices.
 After accepting the offer, make your way there and fill up as you normally do with a credit or debit card.
 Afterward, take a picture of the receipt and in a few days, money appears in your GetUpside account.
 You can then cash out to your bank account, Paypal, check, or as gift cards.